• Skip to primary navigation

 Description

-This easy homemade Focaccia bread recipe is the perfect way to use one of my favorite winter squashes — the Japanese Kabocha.
-With just a few basic ingredients this ultra-soft (pumpkin-colored) Italian bread will be ready for making Focaccia Pizza, Prosciutto + Mozzarella panini, Focaccia Croutons for an easy crunchy soup and salad topper.
-Plus, if you’re really in a hurry, substitute canned pumpkin to make this simple recipe even easier.
+This easy homemade Focaccia bread is the perfect way to use one of my favorite winter squashes -- the Japanese Kabocha.
+With just a few basic ingredients this ultra-soft Italian bread will be ready to eat on its own or for making focaccia pizza, prosciutto and mozzarella panini, and focaccia croutons for an easy crunchy soup and salad topper.
+Substitute canned pumpkin which is a perfect substitute and saves you time!

 Ingredients